Pulse surveys, engagement surveys, employee surveys, oh my!

 Why are pulse surveys great?

-- They provide timely info, accurate data, and generally elicit a high response rate.
+- They provide timely info, accurate data, and generally elicit a high response rate, which in turn causes employees to give more suggestions for improvement.

 - They are great listening tools that will help employees feel heard, cultivate a culture of growth and communication, and remind employees that management values their input.